Mature Masculine

 This looks like disappearing into others' needs, losing any sense of "I am here."

 Here, the heart is sensitive but unsupported.
-Pain is felt as proof of being broken, rather than as information that guides action.
+Pain becomes proof of being broken, rather than information that guides action.

 Near Enemies: False Versions